You want smart political talk without the meltdowns?

 Now, I want to be very, very clear here.

-It does not resolve some underlying ish issues with some countries.
+This does not offer or in any way, it does not resolve some underlying issues with some countries.

-But let me go to the president announcing uh that he is slashing the cost of prescription drugs.
+But let me go to the president announcing that he is slashing the cost of prescription drugs.

 This will impact every single American family in ways that are dramatic.